Medication-assisted treatment is effective for the treatment of opioid dependence – in tandem with therapy and support.

-Medical research definitively indicates that many of those with addiction benefit from some form of medication assisted treatment to achieve recovery.
+Medical research definitively indicates that many with substance use disorders related to opioids and alcohol benefit from some form of medication-assisted treatment to achieve recovery.
 The National Institute on Drug Abuse (NIDA) strongly supports the use of medication as part of an integrated treatment program.
-According to NIDA, medication assisted treatment may increase patient retention in addiction treatment programs and decrease the rate of relapse among alcoholics or addicts in recovery.
+According to NIDA, medication-assisted treatment may increase patient retention in addiction treatment programs and decrease the rate of relapse among alcoholics or addicts in recovery.

 This combination of therapies is known as medication-assisted treatment, or MAT.
 MAT is commonly integrated into treatment for opioid and alcohol substance use disorders.

 What Is Medication-Assisted Treatment (MAT)?